atharaq/atharaq.github.io/linear/syllabus.md

 ## Collaboration Policy

-You are encouraged to *discuss* homework assignments and projects with other students.
+You are encouraged to *discuss* homework assignments and problem sets with other students.
 You must complete the assignment on your own, however.
 There is a clear difference between copying someone else’s work and discussing a problem with another person.
 The latter is encouraged.
 Plagiarising another student’s work can lead to academic sanctions as per [Purchase College’s Academic Integrity Policy](https://www.purchase.edu/live/blurbs/840-academic-and-professional-integrity)

+Collaboration is not allowed on any exam, including take-home exams.
+We will have time in-class for questions about take-home exams.

 ## Office of Disabilities

+It is my goal that this class be an accessible and welcoming experience for all students, including those with disabilities.
+You are welcome to talk to me at any point in the semester about course design concerns, but it is always best if we can talk as soon as possible about the need for any modifications.
 The Office of Disability Resources collaborates directly with students who identify documented disabilities to create accommodation plans, including testing accommodations, in order for students to access course content and validly demonstrate learning.
-For those students who may require accommodations, please call or email the Office of Disability Resources, (914) 251- 6035, odr@purchase.edu
+For those students who may require accommodations, please call or email the Office of Disability Resources, (914) 251-6035, odr@purchase.edu.

-## Tutoring

-Tutoring is available from the Einstein Corner (virtually or in-person?).
-Students can make appointments via the Starfish platform.
-[More information here.](https://www.purchase.edu/academics/school-of-natural-social-sciences/academic-support/)

-**Note**: this is an upper-level course, and so they might not have a tutor who has taken Linear Algebra.
-I suggest forming study groups with each other, and coming to office hours regularly.

 ## Mental Health